-This environmental, social and governance report ("Report") elucidates in full the performance of Echo International Holdings Group Limited (the "Company") and its subsidiaries (collectively, the "Group" or "We") (listed on the GEM of The Stock Exchange of Hong Kong Limited, stock code: 8218) with respect to the environment, society and governance (ESG) from 1 April 2022 to 31 March 2023 (the "Reporting Period" or the "Year").
-Disclosures made in this Report is in compliance with the "comply or explain" provisions and the "Mandatory Disclosure Requirements" set out in the Environmental, Social and Governance Reporting Guide as set out in the Appendix 27 to the Rules Governing the Listing of Securities on the Hong Kong Exchanges and Clearing Limited.
+This environmental, social and governance report ("Report") elucidates in full the performance of Echo International Holdings Group Limited (the "Company") and its subsidiaries (collectively, the "Group" or "We") (listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange"), GEM stock code: 8218) with respect to the environment, society and governance (ESG) from 1 April 2023 to 31 March 2024 (the "Reporting Period" or the "Year").
+Disclosures made in this Report is in compliance with the "comply or explain" provisions and the "Mandatory Disclosure Requirements" set out in the Environmental, Social and Governance Reporting Guide as set out in the Appendix C2 to the Rules Governing the Listing of Securities on the GEM of the Stock Exchange.